 If fish is not a regular part of your diet, consider taking a fish oil supplement that contains both DHA and EPA.

-Note that if you are taking an antidepressant, eating fish can make it more effective.
-(16)
+Caution: If you take an antidepressant, eating fish can make it more effective.

-A wide variety of disorders have been correlated to a low levels of tryptophan.
+A wide variety of disorders have been correlated with low levels of tryptophan.

-Besides depression, tryptophan has therapeutic value for ADHD, anxiety, insomnia, OCD, bipolar disorder, schizophrenia, and seasonal affective disorder (SAD).
+Besides depression, tryptophan has therapeutic value for anxiety, insomnia, migraine headaches, obsessive-compulsive disorder, and seasonal affective disorder (SAD).

-There’s a weird paradox when it comes to getting tryptophan from food.
+There’s a strange paradox when it comes to getting tryptophan from food.

-It’s found in animal protein foods like meat and eggs, but the presence of protein blocks the synthesis of tryptophan into serotonin.
-(20)
+Tryptophan is found in animal protein foods like meat and eggs, but the presence of protein blocks the synthesis of serotonin from tryptophan.

 For this reason, tryptophan supplements work better to increase the body’s level of tryptophan than the tryptophan found in food.

-Drinking green tea daily reduces risk of depression by 44%.
-(21)
+Drinking green tea daily can significantly reduce the risk of depression.

 EGCG (epigallocatechin gallate), one of the main active compounds found in green tea, is thought to be largely responsible for tea’s antidepressant properties.

-One way it works is by normalizing the activity of GABA (gamma-aminobutyric acid) — a main relaxing brain chemical often referred to as “nature’s Valium.”
+One way it works is by normalizing the activity of GABA (gamma-aminobutyric acid), a primary relaxing brain chemical often referred to as “nature’s Valium.”

-Another fascinating way EGCG works is by altering your brain wave patterns, putting you in a relaxed yet attentive state similar to meditation.
-(25)
+Another way that EGCG works is by altering brainwave patterns, putting you in a “relaxed yet attentive” state similar to meditation.

-These three powerhouse compounds work together to improve memory, attention, and learning.
+These three potent substances work together to improve memory, attention, and learning.

 Drink green tea if your depression is accompanied by stress, anxiety, or problems with focus and concentration.

-Acetyl-l-carnitine (ALC or ALCAR) is an amino acid with well documented brain-boosting and anti-aging properties.
-(28)
+Acetyl-l-carnitine (ALC or ALCAR) is an amino acid with well-documented brain-boosting properties.